top of page

 Yonit Kosovske, harpsichord

-Whether it is a balm for the troubled or an inspiration to the faithful, music’s power is unmistakable--and this concert combines both sentiments in good measure.
+Whether it is a balm for the troubled or an inspiration to the faithful, music’s power is unmistakable—and this concert combines both sentiments in good measure.
 With a captivating performance provided by violinist Leila Clarke-Carr and harpsichordist Yonit Kosovske, be prepared for a remarkably beautiful recital that intertwines reflective works embodying faith and piety, with flights of fantasy and Baroque flourish.
-Featuring music by Isabella Leonarda, Antonio Bertali, Heinrich Ignaz Biber, Johann Heinrich Schmelzer, and Dario Castello.
+Featuring music by Isabella Leonarda, Heinrich Ignaz Biber, Johann Heinrich Schmelzer, and Matthias Weckmann.

 FREE & OPEN TO THE PUBLIC